AWS Security Hub & GuardDuty for System Architects

 Problem: EventBridge rule triggers Lambda; Lambda has bug; remediation fails silently.

-Solution: Test automation workflows; enable Lambda error monitoring (CloudWatch Logs, X-Ray); alerts on Lambda failures.
+Solution: Test automation workflows and enable Lambda error monitoring (CloudWatch Logs, X-Ray).
+Set alerts on Lambda failures.

 Cost Impact: Remediation never happens; threats persist.